 Caloosahatchee Bridge, Road bridge spanning the Caloosahatchee River in Fort Myers, United States

-The Caloosahatchee Bridge is a road bridge that spans the Caloosahatchee River in Fort Myers, connecting North Fort Myers to the city center.
-The structure stretches about 1 mile (1.6 km) of concrete lanes carrying four lanes of traffic along U.S. Highway 41.
+The Caloosahatchee Bridge is a road bridge over the Caloosahatchee River in Fort Myers, Florida, linking North Fort Myers to the downtown area.
+It carries four lanes of traffic as part of U.S. Highway 41, making it one of the main crossings in the county.

 The community of curious travelers